Gambling is more prevalent in Michigan than ever before.

 Michigan’s Disassociated Persons List

 The Michigan Gaming Control Board runs this list allowing individuals to bar themselves from licensed Detroit casinos permanently.
+There is now a process allowing a pathway off the list after five years.

 Call 1-888-223-3044 for application information.